Ollie Persey

 Overview

-Ollie is ranked as a Tier 1 Rising Star in the Legal 500 for his community care practice, which spans age assessments, asylum support, welfare benefits, and health and social care.
-He is a contributing author of Legal Action Group's 'Migrant Support Handbook'.
+Ollie is ranked in Chambers & Partners and the Legal 500 for his community care practice, which spans age assessments, asylum support, welfare benefits, and health and social care.
+He is a contributing author of Legal Action Group’s ‘Migrant Support Handbook’.
 He co-convenes Garden Court’s Community Care Team and the Deaf Legal Network.

 Notable Cases